senior-design-21-22/ansible-collection-github/docs/branch_protection.rst

                         <div>False</div>                                                                         <!-- REQUIRED -->
                 </td>
                 <td>
                         <div>Restrict who can push to the protected branch.
-Team restrictions are only available for organization-owned repositories.</div>  <!-- COMMENTS -->
+Team restrictions are only available for organization-owned repositories.
+This will set the users to exactly who is in the list.</div>  <!-- COMMENTS -->
                 </td>
             </tr>
     <!-- END OF TABLE-->